CLRX/CLRX-mirror/doc/ClrxAsmAmdCl2.md

 ## Scalar register allocation

-Depend on configuration options, an assembler add VCC and FLAT_SCRATCH (if `.useenqueue` or `.usegeneric` enabled).
+Depend on configuration options, an assembler add VCC, FLAT_SCRATCH and XNACK_MASK (if `.useenqueue` or `.usegeneric` enabled).
-In HSA configuration mode, a special fields determines what extra SGPR extra has been added.
+In HSA configuration mode, a special fields determines what extra SGPR registers (FLAT_SCRATCH, VCC and XNACK_MASK) has been added.

+While using HSA kernel configuration (`.hsaconfig`) the `.sgprsnum` set number of all SGPRs including VCC, FLAT_SCRATCH and XNACK_MASK.
+While using kernel configuration (`.config`) the `.sgprsnum` set number of all SGPRs except VCC and FLAT_SCRATCH and XNACK_MASK (rule from AMD binary format support).

 ## List of the specific pseudo-operations